gkane1234/gravity/README.md

 All objects that are empty are sorted to the end of the list.

-This can happen if the object was found to be out of bounds on intialization or on the last frame.
+This can happen if the object was found to be out of bounds on initialization or on the last frame.
 It also occurs for half of the bodies involved in a merge.

 This is done identically to one pass of the radix sort below with objects either being in a dead or an alive bucket.